mattermost/docs/source/deployment/sso-saml-adfs.md

 For Mattermost 3.4 and later, the `FirstName` and `LastName` attributes are optional.

 .. note:: It is recommended that you also set up an attribute that is associated with a unique, non-changing identifier to prevent username or email collisions.
-[Click here for more information](#how-to-bind-authentication-to-id-attribute-instead-of-email).

 Then, click **Finish** to add the rule.